Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

-Here, a prefactor $(1+\xi/l)^{-1}$ is included to account for disorder effects, where $\xi=\hbar v_F/|\Delta|$ is the SC coherence length and $l=v_F\gamma^{-1}$ is the mean free path, with $\gamma$ representing the effective scattering rate, encompassing the quasiparticle decay and transport processes, and implicitly including the localization effects~\cite{li2021superconductor,dubi2007nature,sacepe2008disorder,sacepe2020quantum,sacepe2011localization,sherman2015higgs,dubouchet2019collective} in the disordered regime.
-This interpolation was originally introduced by Tinkham in the context of the penetration depth $\lambda$ of $s$-wave superconductors~\cite{tinkham2004introduction}, leading to $\lambda^2=\lambda_{\rm clean}^2(1+\xi/l)$ and hence $n_s\rightarrow n_s/(1+\xi/l)$.
-It is consistent with the Mattis–Bardeen result in the dirty limit~\cite{yang2024diamagnetic,mattis1958theory} and its subsequent extension to arbitrary scattering strength~\cite{nam1967theory}, and has been formulated in various approaches like Gorkov equation~\cite{abrikosov2012methods}, Eilenberger equation~\cite{eilenberger1968transformation,PhysRevB.99.224511,PhysRevLett.25.507}, and gauge-invariant kinetic equation~\cite{yang2018gauge}, as well as diagrammatic formulations incorporating {\sl vertex} corrections to the current–current correlation~\cite{PhysRevB.99.224511,PhysRevB.106.144509}.
-This approximation captures the essential suppression of the superfluid density by nonmagnetic disorder and possible localization effects, and shows that disorder affects the SC state only through the renormalization of $n_s$ in the current–current correlation function, without directly modifying the gap equation for $s$-wave pairing, in accordance with Anderson's theorem~\cite{anderson1959theory,suhl1959impurity,skalski1964properties,andersen2020generalized}.
+Here, a prefactor $(1+\xi/l)^{-1}$ is included to account for disorder effects, with $\xi=\hbar v_F/|\Delta|$ being the SC coherence length, $l=v_F\gamma^{-1}$ the mean free path, and $\gamma$ the effective scattering rate, encompassing the SC-phase-coherence dephasing time (rather than the momentum-relaxation time).
+This interpolation was originally introduced by Tinkham in the context of the penetration depth of superconductors $\lambda$~\cite{tinkham2004introduction}, leading to $\lambda^2=\lambda_{\rm clean}^2(1+\xi/l)$ and hence $n_s\rightarrow n_s/(1+\xi/l)$.
+It captures the essential suppression of the superfluid density by nonmagnetic disorder, and shows that disorder affects the SC state only through the renormalization of $n_s$, without directly modifying the gap equation for $s$-wave pairing {(see Sec.~SI~C for detailed discussion)}, in accordance with Anderson's theorem~\cite{anderson1959theory,suhl1959impurity,skalski1964properties,andersen2020generalized}.

-By self‐consistently solving the gap equation, NG phase‐fluctuations and superfluid density (see Supplement Materials for details), we obtain a bare superfluid density $n_s$ that incorporates the effects of both fermionic quasiparticles and bosonic NG phase fluctuations as well as disorder effect.
-This bare superfluid density $n_s$ serves as the input to the standard BKT RG approach~\cite{benfatto10,PhysRevB.110.144518,PhysRevB.80.214506,PhysRevB.77.100506,PhysRevB.87.184505}:
+The bare superfluid density $n_s$ from Eq.~(\ref{SD}) incorporates the effects of fermionic quasiparticles, bosonic NG phase fluctuations, and disorder.
+Then, the standard BKT RG approach~\cite{benfatto10,PhysRevB.110.144518,PhysRevB.80.214506,PhysRevB.77.100506,PhysRevB.87.184505} is applied,